-Elective to meet 60 credits 0-1
+Elective credits to total 60 cr.
+0-1

-Credit Hours 15-17
+Credit Hours 12-13

 Total Credit Hours 60-62

 - Students must select one math course, one lab science course, and one technology course and complete the 12 credit requirement with any additional math or science course from the list of Approved General Education Courses.
 Students may attempt to "test out" of the technology requirement.
-If they succeed, they must take an additional course in math or science from the List of Approved General Education Courses. - World Language Courses (two sequential semesters of a foreign language is required - for example, SPAN I and II).
+If they succeed, they must take an additional course in math or science from the List of Approved General Education Courses. - Selection should be based upon the requirements of the four-year transfer institution